telerik/blazor-docs/knowledge-base/grid-custom-cell-formatting-with-radspreadstreamprocessing.md

 In WebAssembly applications, the customization of the exported Excel files is faster with the [RadSpreadStreamProcessing library](https://docs.telerik.com/devtools/document-processing/libraries/radspreadstreamprocessing/overview) than with [RadSpreadProcessing]({%slug grid-kb-custom-cell-formatting-with-radspreadprocessing%}).

-The example below targets Excel file export and customization.
-Same approach can be applied for CSV files.
+The example below demonstrates the export and customization of an Excel file.
+You can apply the same approach to CSV files.

 To customize the cell format of the exported file before it reaches the client: